These programs are built for you—your transformation and how you can transform others.

 You will focus on:

 Developing your leadership vision and style

-The master’s degree and the certificate in organizational effectiveness are guided by the competencies for change agents set forth by the American Management Association (AMA).
+Both the master’s program and the certificate program are guided by the competencies for change agents set forth by the American Management Association (AMA).

 For the latest thinking on leadership in the highest performing organizations, view this article by Janice Jacobs, Ph.D., professor and department chair.

 While MBA programs cover management disciplines with emphasis on quantitative skills, here you learn and practice leadership skills including recognizing opportunities to lead, engaging and motivating individuals and groups, and how and why followers choose the people to lead them.
 You gain a greater skill bank to leverage cultural diversity.
 Strategies of leadership, conflict, negotiation, critical thinking, ethics, power, decision-making, change management, and how to manage information and technology, among other topics, are addressed.

 This 16-credit certificate will help you become adept in interpersonal and group skills.
 Focusing on the organizational level or the individual level, you will learn to facilitate change with greater discipline and competence.

 Learn more about our programs at one of these upcoming events.
 Immaculata University is conveniently located on the Main Line between Malvern and Exton, 20 miles west of Philadelphia, and close to the Great Valley business area.